 The loose grids of images reflect my interest in the idea of the ‘atlas’ and the way artists have represented and mapped the landscape in non linear unscientific formats.
 Olafur Eliasson’s photographs of Iceland, Gerhard Richter’s Atlas and Robert Frank’s Moving Out have all in their own ways been an influence.
 Perhaps I’m creating my own relationship to time and place and my own form of pseudo scientific study of a place.
 This ‘arrangement’ of nature certainly creates a personal and maybe a strange knowledge of place.
 A boggy field or scruffy hedgerow is sufficient for me if the light and colours feel right.
 It’s ‘the rags and bones’ of the landscape as opposed to the drama and advertised beauty of the National Park that interest’s me.
 I like the idea of exploring the richness of this wet and boggy landscape.
 Of finding aesthetic sufficiency where you live, without having to travel to new and dramatic locations.

 In his book, Joseph Beuys in The Celtic World, Beuys talks about ‘a light from the West’, and a ‘lore of places’ where one finds an ‘intimacy of human, natural and the divine’.
 I certainly feel an intimacy with the landscape here at Ffynnonofi.
 But it’s an intimacy that also sits alongside a melancholy.
-Not the melancholy that comes from nature’s indifference but from a knowledge that nature is under attack and that it’s natural transition is threatened by the stupidity of us humans.← Back
+Not the melancholy that comes from nature’s indifference but from a knowledge that nature is under attack and that natural transition is threatened by a lack of human care.← Back